leandromet/nlp_project_cuda/README.md

-## Using natural linguagem models with python
+## Using natural language models with python

 firstly not Ubuntu to create an isolated environment to execute python without using the main system.